What is Waterfowl?

 Scientists differentiate ducks from geese or swans based on the number of neck bones they have.
 Ducks have 16 or fewer neck bones, while geese and swans have 17 to 24 neck bones.

-Ducks are either dabblers or diving ducks, meaning several significant structural differences exist.
+Ducks are either dabblers or diving ducks, with several significant structural differences between them.

 Dabblers have colorful wing markings, long wings, and legs in the center of their bodies.
-They sit higher in the water, and when feeding, they put their heads down in the water, and their bottoms are up above the water.
+They sit higher in the water.
+When feeding, they put their heads down in the water, and their bottoms are above the water.
 They typically are closer to shore.
 They float higher in the water and shoot straight up in the air on takeoff.

-Divers have a duller coloration, small wings, and legs at the back of their bodies.
-They sit lower in the water and totally submerge their bodies, staying underway for several minutes.
-Divers are usually further out in the water and sit lower in the water.
+Divers have duller coloration, small wings, and legs at the back of their bodies.
+They sit lower in the water and totally submerge their bodies, staying underwater for several minutes.
+Divers are typically farther out in the water and sit lower in the water.
 When taking off, they tend to run across the water since their wings are so short.

 What are the Physical Differences between Ducks and Geese?